darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : Controls color intensity.
 Zero turns the image black-and-white.
 High values can lead to oversaturation.
 You can control image saturation in more detail via the controls on the _primaries_ tab.

 preserve hue
-: At a value of 0%, the colors output by the module will be based solely on the colors resulting from processing by the AgX algorithm (which itself is a complex one, described in the section on _primaries_). (**TODO** describe it in primaries) By raising the slider, the original input colours can be fully or partially restored, if desired.
+: At a value of 0%, the colors output by the module will be based solely on the colors resulting from processing by the AgX algorithm, details of which will be provided in the section about the _primaries_ tab.. (**TODO** describe it in primaries) By raising the slider, the original input colours can be fully or partially restored, if desired.

 ## The _input exposure range_

-Provides controls similar to the [_fimic rgb_](./filmic-rgb.md) module, allowing you to set the black and white point.
+Provides controls similar to the [_filmic rgb_](./filmic-rgb.md) module, allowing you to set the black and white point.
 Any channel value lower than the selected _black relative exposure_ will be clipped to 0; any above the selected _white relative exposure_ will be clipped to 1.
 Due to implementation differences, the values will be similar to, but not identical with, the values _filmic rgb_ would pick.

 Color pickers are provided to quickly pick the black or white point, or both.
 A safety margin can be applied via the _dynamic range scaling_ slider: contrast at the ends of the dynamic range is more easily controlled via the _toe_ and _shoulder_ controls described below.